soc-ucsd/mixed-traffic/docs/deepLCC.md

 Simulation results in Experiment B. $(a)(c)(e)$ show the velocity, spacing, and acceleration profiles, respectively when all the vehicles are HDVs, while (b)(d)(f) show the corresponding profiles where the two CAVs utilize DeeP-LCC.
 In $(c)-(f)$, the profiles of the other HDVs are hidden.

 ## Runtime
-Here we present the runtime of both simulation at the time of the creation of this webpage.\
+Here we present the runtime of both simulations at the time of creation of this webpage.\
 **Optimization for main_brake_simulation**\
 Matlab: 13.5 min\
 Python: 14   min\